 What costs does Medicare Supplement not cover?

-Medigap doesn't cover prescription drugs, dental care, vision services, hearing aids, or long-term care.
-You'll need a separate Part D plan for prescriptions, costing $20 to $80 monthly.
+Medigap doesn't cover prescription drugs, dental care, vision services, hearing aids or long-term care.
+You'll need a separate Part D plan for prescriptions, which runs $20 to $80 a month.
 Foreign travel emergency coverage caps at $50,000 lifetime and requires a $250 deductible.
-Medicare Advantage plans often bundle these benefits if you prefer an all-in-one approach.
+Medicare Advantage plans often bundle these benefits for enrollees who want an all-in-one approach.

 Is a high-deductible Plan G worth it?